 White nationalists formed a key element in the surprise successes of both the Brexit referendum and the election of Donald Trump.
 Each campaign drew substantially on rhetoric about protecting the nation’s ethnoracial character against perceived threats of immigration and multiculturalism.
 Nigel Farage was a leading adviser to the Trump campaign; Trump’s chief strategist, Steve Bannon, has long-standing connections with rightwing British nationalists.
 A workshop was organised for 29 - 30th September 2017 with the aim of producing an edited volume to be published in time to illuminate current events.
 The book project has already drawn interest from a leading university press.
 The project was led by Professor Daniel Geary, Trinity College Dublin and Dr. Jennifer Sutton, Independent scholar.

 Members of the theme organise events relating to research throughout the year.
 This include Sinature Events in the Trinity Long Room Hub, conferences, workshops and student-led seminars.
 A selection of events is listed below:

-This three-year series of public lectures delivered by eminent international scholars in different disciplines, such as history, literary and film studies and memory studies, is exploring how war, its traumas and its contested memories have proved pivotal to the formation of European identities in the 20th century.
+The Trinity Long Room Hub, in conjunction with the Centre for War Studies and the Centre for European Studies,organised this three-year series of public lectures delivered by eminent international scholars in different disciplines, such as history, literary and film studies and memory studies.
+It explored how war, its traumas and its contested memories have proved pivotal to the formation of European identities in the 20th century.
 The lecture series was organised by Juergen Barkhoff, Professor of German and Head of School, Languages, Literatures and Cultural Studies.

 Workshop May 2015: Memory and Identity in Central and Eastern Europe